Some tourists think Amsterdam is a city of sin, but in truth it is a city of freedom. And in freedom, most people find sin.

 Here are some of the tours of Amsterdam’s coffeeshops that you can check out.
 Be sure to read their reviews so that you pick the best one that’s for you.

-- Cultural Ganja Walking Tour of Select Coffeeshops – 2 – 3 hours tour with rolling instructions
+- Cultural Ganja Walking Tour of Select Coffeeshops – 2 – 3 hours tour.

-- Cultural Ganja Walking Tour of Select Coffeeshops – IN German / Dutch – 2 – 3 hours tour with rolling instructions
+- Cultural Ganja Walking Tour of Select Coffeeshops – IN German / Dutch – 2 – 3 hours tour.

 - Red Light District Ganja Tour – 2 – 2.5 hour tour that ends in a Karaoke bar